Vizuri/docker-exercises/13/README.md

 # Description
-run 2 containers and have them ping pong back and forth with each other
+Write a couple of shell scripts that will ping pong back and forth with each other and run them as containers.

 ## Run instructions